-&lt;sup>9 WESM Rules Clause 3.8.3.2, Clause 3.8.4.1 (a) and (b), Clause 3.8.4.2, and Clause 3.8.3.
+9 WESM Rules Clause 3.8.3.2, Clause 3.8.4.1 (a) and (b), Clause 3.8.4.2, and Clause 3.8.3.

-WESM Rules Clause 3.8.4.3

-- System Operator may also instruct a Must dispatch generating unit to restrict its output or constrain its ramp rate when the grid is not in a normal state. - 12.1.4 A Trading Participant that does not comply with the dispatch conformance standards or that fails to exercise reasonable endeavors to comply with the instructions issued by the System Operator may be liable of sanctions imposed under WESM Rules Clause 7.2.
+- standards shall be in accordance with WESM Rules Clause 3.8.5, and be consistent with the Grid Code, and the Distribution Code.
+10 - 12.1.3 A must dispatch generating unit shall generate at its maximum available output at all times, unless the Market Operator or System Operator has instructed the generating unit to restrict its output.11 If the scheduled output has been so restricted pursuant to WESM Rules Clauses 3.6.1.7 and 3.6.1.8, the Must dispatch generating unit shall ensure its output does not exceed the value included in the dispatch schedule.12 The System Operator may also instruct a Must dispatch generating unit to restrict its output or constrain its ramp rate when the grid is not in a normal state.13 - 12.1.4 A Trading Participant that does not comply with the dispatch conformance standards or that fails to exercise reasonable endeavors to comply with the instructions issued by the System Operator may be liable of sanctions imposed under WESM Rules Clause 7.2.14